 M.S., University of Tennessee

 Ph.D., Auburn University

 HLSC 119V.
 Health and Wellness.
 1 Unit.

+This course focuses on Stetson's Health and Wellness Value.
 This course examines health information and issues confronting each person and our society from the psychological, physical, intellectual, social, occupational, environmental, and spiritual dimensions.

 HLSC 190.
 Special Topics in Health Sciences.
 1 Unit.